Luxulyan: Houses and forts

 Prideaux House was built in 1808 for Sir John Colman Rashleigh.
 It is a square granite block of three by three bays and has a double depth plan.
 Above the stairwell is a rectangular lantern.
 The service wing to the rear is of the same date.
 Behind the house on higher ground is the earlier Prideaux manor house, Prideaux Old Manor.
 It was built in the 16th century but has been much altered since then and in the 19th century was used as stables.

-Methrose is a farmhouse probably of the early 16th century ("one of the best farmhouses in Cornwall"—Pevsner); it is built of granite and stands on the right of a courtyard.
-The service end is of two storeys and the later parlour wing was attributed by Charles Henderson to Nicholas Kendall (some time between 1622 and 1649).
+Methrose is a farmhouse probably of the early 16th century ("one of the best farmhouses in Cornwall" — Nikolaus Pevsner); it is built of granite and stands on the right of a courtyard.
+The service end is of two storeys, and the later parlour wing was attributed by Charles Henderson to Nicholas Kendall (some time between 1622 and 1649).

 The remains of an Iron-Age hillfort known as Prideaux Castle are located in the southern portion of the parish near the border with St Blazey.